martencassel/binaryrepo/README.md

 ## Demo

-In the demo below, the download time of postgres:latest were reduced from 26s to 7s
+In the demo below, you can see that the the download time of postgres:latest will be reduced

 [![asciicast](https://asciinema.org/a/1bHV8eIiAFO4t2G5Azx8HrqLs.svg)](https://asciinema.org/a/1bHV8eIiAFO4t2G5Azx8HrqLs)